engrit-illinois/Compare-AssignmentRevisions/README.md

 The side effect of caching is that any changes made to relevant SCCM objects while the script is running won't be reflected in the script's logic and output.
 However this is probably irrelevant in almost all scenarios.
 If data changes in SCCM while the script is running that would make the output very confusing and much less valuable.
-Optional non-caching behavior was left in mostly because this was originally the default behavior of the script before adding caching.
+Optional non-caching behavior was left in mostly because this was originally the default behavior of the script before caching was added.

 ### -ComputerInfoOnly
 Skips gathering information about local applications/assignments, deployments, collections, and applications.